financeros/capterra/README.md

 Used React Class & Function Components + React Hooks
 ### App
 - Class component that initialize / manage entire app states
+- Download button for resultset.json
+- Shows toggle button to open user inputted JSON form
+- (if user inputted JSON), allow Refresh of data to default

 ### Display
 - Shows all clicks within that period (sorted by timestamp)
-- Shows the most expensive click (result set)
+- Shows the most expensive clicks for that period (period set)
 - Shows 'No Valid Result' if no click exists or if click IP appears more than 10 times
-- Download button for resultset.json
+- Download button for periodset_#.json

 ### Periods
 - Shows an navigation tab to each 24 hour period
-- (if user JSON) Refresh to default data

 ![alt text](https://docs.google.com/uc?id=16fBmOxwOE6TuSJ4Um2J6KkaMiEad7MpH "screenshot1")